reimagined/resolve/docs/typescript-support.md

 ## Developing With reSolve Types

-You can refer the API reference and the [example projects](introduction.md#examples-and-template-projects) provided with reSolve for the information on the type scheme that you should follow when implementing various building block of a reSolve application.
+You can refer the API reference and the [example projects](introduction.md#examples-and-template-projects) for the information on the type scheme that you should follow when implementing various building block of a reSolve application.

 In general, most of the blocks require one ore more type imports from a containing package.
 For example the code below demonstrates a correctly typed read model implementation: